RyzhikIvan/eth-wallet/README.md

 # This small app works in the Goerli test network only

-to start using it you need the following:
+To start using it you need the following:

 ## Create `.env` file with next lines: